 3. To work together towards developing a common strategy and framework for action against corruption in ASEAN for the private sector.

 18 September 2014: The Regional Working Group was founded in Manila, Philippines, by 6 organizations who signed a Memorandum of Understanding (MOU) on Regional Cooperation against Corruption in the ASEAN Business Community.
-The 6 founding organizations are ASEAN CSR Network; Integrity Initiative (Philippines); Indonesia Business Links; International Chamber of Commerce – Malaysia; Singapore Compact for CSR; and Vietnam Chamber of Commerce and Industry.
+The 6 founding organizations are ASEAN CSR Network; Integrity Initiative (Philippines); Indonesia Business Links; International Chamber of Commerce – Malaysia; Singapore Compact for CSR (now Global Compact Network Singapore); and Vietnam Chamber of Commerce and Industry.

 19 September 2014: The establishment of the Regional Working Group was announced at the 4th Integrity Summit in Manila, Philippines.